Colin R. Johnson

 G704 – The Cultural Politics of Sexuality in the 20th Century

-For the past ten years my research has focused on the history of gender and sexuality in the non-metropolitan United States during the late nineteenth century and early twentieth century.
-I am particularly interested in the history of gender non-conformity and same-sexual behavior during this period.
-My first book, Just Queer Folks: Gender and Sexuality in Rural America, deals with this topic by examining a number issues including the relationship between turn-of-century American agriculturalists and the eugenics movement; sex education and moral reform campaigns in rural areas; homosexuality among migrant agricultural workers; the experience of gender and sexual eccentrics in small-towns; drag, homoeroticism and queer masculinity in the Civilian Conservation Corps; and female masculinity in American farm women.
-Although it is still in the very early stages of development, my second project focuses on the history of “anti-social” behavior in the United States, particularly forms of social attrition and withdrawal characteristic of solitary figures such as the shut-in, the hermit and the recluse.
-In addition to the history of gender and sexuality, additional areas of interest include 19th and 20th century US regional literature, the history of agriculture and the environment, queer theory, psychoanalytic theory, and the history of science and technology.
-Before coming to Indiana University I held fellowships at the Smithsonian Institution's National Museum of American History, The Johns Hopkins University's Program for the Study of Women, Gender and Sexuality and the University of Michigan's Institute for Research on Women and Gender.
+My research focuses on the history of gender and sexuality in the United States during the nineteenth, twentieth, and twenty-first centuries.
+My first book, Just Queer Folks: Gender and Sexuality in Rural America, dealt the history of gender non-conformity and same-sex sexual behavior in the rural United States during the late nineteenth and early twentieth century.
+Although it is still in the very early stages of development, my second project examines the historical relationship between "anti-social" behavior and sexual alterity, particularly as these currents of meaning played out in the lives of notably solitary figures such as the shut-in, the hermit and the recluse.
+In addition to the history of gender and sexuality, additional areas of interest include 19th and 20th century US regional literature, the history of agriculture and the environment, queer theory, psychoanalytic theory, postcolonial theory, and the study of material culture.
+Over the years, my research has been supported by fellowships and grants from the Smithsonian Institution, The Johns Hopkins University's Program for the Study of Women, Gender and Sexuality, the University of Michigan's Institute for Research on Women and Gender, the University of Helsinki's Ruralia Institute, McGill University's Institute for Gender, Sexuality and Feminist Studies, and the National Endowment for the Humanities.

 Johnson, Colin R. Just Queer Folks: Gender and Sexuality in Rural America.
 Philadelphia: Temple University Press, 2013.
 Published as part of the Sexuality Studies book series, Janice Irvine and Regina Kunzel, eds.
-[Forthcoming, June 2013].
+Finalist for the Lambda Literary Award in LGBT Studies.

-Gray, Mary L. and Colin R. Johnson, eds.
-Queering the Countryside: New Directions in Rural Queer Studies [In Progress]
+Gray, Mary L., Brian Gilley and Colin R. Johnson, eds.
+Queering the Countryside: New Frontiers in Rural Queer Studies.
+New York: New York University Press, 2016.

 Johnson, Colin R. “Homosexuals from Haystacks: Gay Liberation and the Specter of Queer Majority in Rural California, circa 1970” in Subalternity and Difference: Investigations From the North and the South, Gyanendra Pandey, ed.
 London: Routledge, 2011.
 41-56.